metabrainz/picard-docs/config/options_plugin_execution_order.rst

 .. note::

-   Hovering your cursor over a plugin's name will display a description of the function, and hovering over a plugin's processing function will display a description of the function if available.
+   Hovering your cursor over a plugin's name will display a description of the plugin, and hovering over a plugin's processing function will display a description of the function if available.